Sticking Points Book

 Millennials (born 1981–2001)

-If so, you are seeing generational sticking points.
 This book shows you how to help the different generations at work or home stick together instead of come apart.
 Sticking Points will help you move beyond these common questions and get productive again.
 This perceptive and practical book will give you answers to all these common questions and:

 - Bust generational myths.